 Weymouth is a genuinely historic community that emerged in the earliest colonial era of New England as the second oldest township in Massachusetts.
 Settled as the Wessagusset colony in 1622, Weymouth has been an active participant in every major cultural and economic trend to affect the region since colonization.
 Remnants of each era are evident in the very shape of the community, including its buildings, land use, monuments, and roads.
 Notable historic artifacts and landmarks of Weymouth include a dugout aboriginal canoe, the birthplace of Abigail Adams, the Town's Civic Center District, and the architecturally-significant Fogg Library, Jefferson School, and Washington School.

-The Weymouth Historical Commission, established in 1964, is the agency responsible for identifying and recording the historic assets of Weymouth as well as developing and implementing a program for their preservation.
-The Commission works in close cooperation with other municipal agencies to ensure that the goals of historic preservation are incorporated in the community's development.
+The Town's Historical Commission is responsible for identifying and recording the historical assets of Weymouth, as well as developing and implementing a program for their preservation.
+The commission works in close cooperation with other municipal agencies to ensure that historic preservation goals are incorporated in the Town's growth and development.
 The Historical Commission also coordinates the activities of local groups whose interests involve history or historic preservation and serves as a liaison between these groups and outside state and federal agencies.

 Demolition Delay Ordinance

-For information on historic properties and areas in Weymouth, residents can visit the Historical Commission's webpage.
-In addition, the online Massachusetts Cultural Resource Information System (MACRIS) allows anyone to search the Massachusetts Historical Commission's database for its inventory of historic assets across the Commonwealth.
+For information on historic properties and areas in Weymouth, visit the Historical Commission's website.
+In addition, the Massachusetts Cultural Resource Information System (MACRIS) provides free public access to the Massachusetts Historical Commission's complete inventory of historic properties and areas across the Commonwealth.

-- Preservation Plan for the Town of Weymouth (Christine S. Beard Associates, unknown date)
+- Town Preservation Plan (Christine S. Beard Associates, unknown date)

-- Weymouth Civil War Centennial Commemoration Booklet (Weymouth Historical Society, Mar 1963)
+- Civil War Centennial Commemoration Booklet (Weymouth Historical Society, Mar 1963)